DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

 <center>
 <em>
-Leader and Follower swimmer reproduced from <a href="https://github.com/nicoelayda/celeste/issues/new">Novati et al. (2017.</a>, with the displacement and the orientation between the leader and the follower.
+Value of the drag coefficient with active flow control reproduced from <a href="https://github.com/nicoelayda/celeste/issues/new">Rabault et al. (2019)</a>.
+It is important to see that the more informations we give about the fluid (i.e. the more probes we give the agent), the more performant it will be.
+Being able to give everything without exploding the size of the neural network is therefore super valuable.
  </em>
  </center>